Liamplusplus/Blackjack-/README.txt

 Check out the UCurses repo at https://github.com/Roguelight/ucurses.git if you are interested how some of the GUI widgets and window management happens!

+Run ./Blackjack++ in your CLI to play the game!